-What types of conditions are covered by Social Security Disability benefits?
+What conditions are covered by Social Security Disability benefits?

 In establishing eligibility for Social Security Disability (SSD) or Supplemental Security Income (SSI) benefits, the Social Security Act defines “disability” as a physical or mental impairment that prohibits substantial gainful activity (i.e., work) and has lasted or is expected to last for at least 12 months or result in death.

 Disability evaluation for SSD or SSI benefits is a long, complicated process that involves multiple agencies and medical professionals, and sometimes an administrative law judge should a rejected claim be appealed.
 Disability lawyer Michael Hartup has an extensive record of success helping disabled workers from Tennessee recover the Social Security benefits they need.

 If you need help filing a Social Security Disability claim or appealing a denied claim, please call The Law Offices of Michael Hartup in Jackson, Tennessee, at 731-513-5282 or contact us online to arrange your free consultation.

 Disabilities Covered by Social Security Benefits

 The disability evaluation process follows strict criteria to determine an applicant’s eligibility.
 If you live in the Jackson, Tennessee, area and have questions about whether you qualify for SSD or SSI benefits, disability attorney Michael Hartup can discuss your individual situation with you and help you understand your options through a no-obligation consultation.
 While it is not necessary to retain a lawyer to file or appeal a disability benefits claim, working with a knowledgeable attorney can improve your chances for benefits approval upon your initial application or appeal.

 Following is a list of impairment categories currently covered under SSD and SSI.